MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 $OPT(i,j) = \max \Big( OPT(i, j-1), \max \limits_t (1 + OPT(i, t-1) + OPT(t+1, j-1)) \Big)$

-- In the "inner" maximisation, $t$ runs over all indices between $i,j-5$ that are allowed to pair with $j$
+- In the "inner" maximization, $t$ runs over all indices between $i,j-5$ that are allowed to pair with $j$
 - There are $O(n^2)$ sub-problems: we have a matrix of $i,j$ with the lower right triangle filled out: $\sum_{j=5}^n \sum_{i=1}^j = n^3$ since the inner summation is less than $j(j-1)/2$ which we then sum another $n$ times
 - How do we order them from "smallest" to "largest"? increasing order of $j-i$
 - Note that computing $OPT(i,j)$? $O(i-j)$ : involves sub-problems $OPT(l,m)$ where $m - l < j - i$